ABOUT

 “WE DON'T PERCEIVE THE WORLD AS IT IS BUT AS IT IS USEFUL FOR US TO DO SO” Anil Seth

-Kaye McGarva is an award-winning artist based in Hawkes Bay, New Zealand.
-Her Crease paintings are not only unique and beautiful, they also explorations in perception and the embodied nature of vision.
-Since graduating art school in 2014, Kaye has been exhibiting widely through out New Zealand, Europe and the UK.
+Kaye McGarva is an award-winning artist based in Hawkes Bay.
+Her Crease paintings are not only unique and beautiful, they are also explorations into perception and the act of looking.

-In Aldous Huxley’s “The Doors of Perception,“ after his consumption of an hallucinogenic, the author’s concept of creases takes on a profound significance for him.
-They become portals, offering glimpses into the hidden dimensions of existence that are inaccessible in ordinary states of consciousness.
-I like to think my work offers the viewer the potential to experience that.
+In Aldous Huxley’s “The Doors of Perception”, Huxley sees creases and folds as portals that offer glimpses into hidden dimensions that are inaccessible in ordinary states of consciousness.
+I like to think my paintings give the viewer the opportunity to experience that.

 Perception

-Anil Seth says our brain takes a "best guess" approach to interpreting sensory data, so we don't necessarily see things as they are, but are influenced by our past experiences, expectations, beliefs, as well as cultural factors.
+British neuroscientist, Anil Seth, tells us our brain takes a "best guess" approach to interpreting sensory data.w We don't necessarily see things as they are, but are influenced by our past experiences, expectations, beliefs, as well as cultural factors.

-My paintings have an illusion of spatial depth that can test the brain’s ability to read them correctly as two dimensional.
-Above are two images of the same painting titled, Luminous.
-The shadowy forms that once appeared convex in the first image change to looking concave (or vice-versa), when it is rotated 180 degrees as in the second image.
+Above are two images of the same painting that has been rotated.
+The convex shadowy forms in the first image change to looking concave (or vice-versa).
 At some point in the rotation the forms seem to keep switching from one state to the other in a permanent loop.
-This phenomenon, which can cause a sense of unease or even disequilibrium in the viewer, is the body’s a reaction to the misinterpretation of what the eyes are seeing.
+This phenomenon can cause a physical sense of unease known as disequilibrium.